 7 Keys to Unlock the Emotional Power of your Characters

-Think of an objective your main character could desperately yearn for.
+Think of an aim your main character desperately yearns for.
 How can this longing become an unquenchable desire?
-Something your character feels intensely enough about to constantly move your story forward despite the setbacks, obstacles and opposition you create.
+It should be something your character feels intensely about.
+This passion will constantly move your story forward, despite the setbacks.
+It will overcome obstacles and the opposition you create.

 Your character’s passion becomes the driving force for your character’s actions and the emotional power of your story.

-Your readers must care about our protagonist’s success and struggle along with them as your story unfolds.
+Your readers must care about your protagonist’s success and struggle along with them as your story unfolds.
 It is essential your readers connect to this longing.
-The yearning we choose, must have emotional appeal for your readers.
+The yearning you choose must have emotional appeal for your readers.
 The longing should be sincere and touch the reader in a heartfelt way.

 Here are Seven Very Human Desires That Will Create Emotional Power for Your Story.